Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Introduction

-Until the mid--2010s, the resolved GMCs were obtained only for several nearby galaxies including the LMC and M33 as the representatives because a high resolution required to extend resolved study further to the other galaxies was difficult to achieve \citep{FukuiKawamura2010}.
-Only in the mid--2010s, CO observations of galaxies at a resolution of 100 pc were made for those located within 10 Mpc, which include NGC~300 at a distance of 2 Mpc observed with ALMA in \twelvecoh\ \citep{Faesi2018,Kruijssen2019}, M83 at 5 Mpc observed with ALMA, \twelvecol\ \citep{Freeman2017}, NGC~4736 at 5 Mpc, NGC~6846 at 7 Mpc and NGC~4826 at 8 Mpc observed by CARMA and NRO-45m, \twelvecol\ \citep{DonovanMeyer2013}, M101 at 7 Mpc and NGC~6946 at 7 Mpc observed by CARMA, \twelvecoh\ \citep{Rebolledo2015}, M51 at 8 Mpc observed by IRAM PdBI+30m, \twelvecol\, \citep[PAWS]{Schinnerer2013,Colombo2014}.
-These galaxies were observed at a GMC scale, whereas only M51 is the grand design spiral among these galaxies.
-Further, for investigating the GMC evolution, a more isolated galaxy without external effects is favorable since M51 may be strongly affected by the galactic interaction.
+Until the early 2010s, resolved GMCs were obtained only for several nearby galaxies, including the LMC and M33, because the high resolution required to extend the resolved study further to other galaxies was difficult to achieve \citep{FukuiKawamura2010}.
+It was only in the mid-2010s that CO observations of galaxies at a resolution of 100 pc were made for those galaxies located within 10 Mpc, which include NGC 300 at a distance of 2 Mpc observed with ALMA in \twelvecoh \ \citep{Faesi2018,Kruijssen2019}, M83 at 5 Mpc observed with ALMA, \twelvecol \ \citep{Freeman2017}, NGC~4736 at 5 Mpc, NGC~6846 at 7 Mpc and NGC~4826 at 8 Mpc observed by CARMA and NRO-45m, \twelvecol \ \citep{DonovanMeyer2013}, M101 at 7 Mpc and NGC~6946 at 7 Mpc observed by CARMA, \twelvecoh \ \citep{Rebolledo2015}, M51 at 8 Mpc (PAWS, \cite{Schinnerer2013,Colombo2014}).

+These galaxies were observed at the GMC scale, whereas only M51 was a grand design spiral among these galaxies.
+Although the Type classification of GMCs was not carried out for these galaxies, more distant interacting galaxies, the Antennae Galaxies, at 22 Mpc were mapped with ALMA in \twelvecoh.
+Further, the GMC Type classification was applied to the overlapping region by \citet{Whitmore2014}, yielding an insight into the different levels of star formation activities where star formation is strongly affected by collisional interaction.